cluster-lab/project-luida-bar/Tutorial_EN.md

 ## Setup Experiment Variables & Trials Count

-In this experiment, participants perform a repeated reaching task in which the virtual hand’s movement distance is scaled by a specific gain value.
+In this experiment, participants perform a repeated reaching task in which the virtual hand’s movement distance is scaled by different gain values.

 Each trial uses a randomly selected gain value from a range of 0.75 to 1.25, and the task is repeated "number of gain values × 2" times to ensure a balanced assessment across the gain range.

-To realize the repetition, complete the settings below:
+To achieve such repetition, complete the settings below:

 1. Open `Window > Luida Editor` and switch to the `Experiment Variables Editor` tab.
 2. Fill in the fields following the image below: